prestonharberts/biblegateway-to-obsidian/README.md

 Certain manual changes must be made to the Bible files that cannot be done otherwise:

 - In Mark 16, there is an editorial note that results in headers being misplaced, so remove the note, create the header on the same line, correct Mark 16:9, and remove the brackets from Mark 16:20.
-Do the same for the notes file
+Do the same for the notes file.
 - In John chapters 7-8, there is an editorial note that results in headers being misplaced, so remove the note, correct John 7:53, fix the header, correct John 8:1, remove the brackets from John 8:11, and create the header in that verse as well by giving it a new line and placing two pound symbols before it and a space like this: "## ".
-Do the same for the notes file and also create the same header that was made in the reading file in the notes file
+Do the same for the notes file and also create the same header that was made in the reading file in the notes file.

+#### CSB Specific

+- In Mark 15:34, remove the asterisks.
+- In Matthew 27:46, remove the asterisks.

 ## Troubleshooting